 Emotions are physical events that take place in the natural world, in our bodies and in the interpersonal space that exists between us and the people around us.
 Sometimes those emotions take place in the presence of identifiable hormones, such as love and anger, and sometimes they exist mainly as a socially recognisable sensation, such as happiness and sadness.

-In the previous presentation on processing and channelling, I introduced the concept of Human Development Technology which is an umbrella term to describe the technology as applied to this emotional fitness series.
-Practical implementation of this technology on emotions involves focus on the emotions as things in themselves.
-When dealing with emotional issues it is all too easy to get carried away with the situations and the people that are involved in emotional experiences, and how "she said this to me" and "he did that to them".
-For one, this approach gets complicated very fast, and does not evolve into an approach that is easily transferrable and useful to other people.
+In the previous presentation on processing and channelling, I introduced the concept of Human Development Technology, which is an umbrella term to describe the technology as applied to this emotional fitness series.
+Practical implementation of this technology involves focus on emotions as things in themselves.
+When dealing with emotional issues it is all too easy to get carried away with the situations and the people that are involved in emotional experiences, and how "she said this to me" or "he did that to them".
+For one, this approach gets complicated very fast, and is not an approach that is easily transferrable and useful to other people.
 In order to benefit from this technology, it is important right from the start to focus entirely upon emotions as events that take place in or on your body.
-You can be sure, that other people experience this in equally the same way that you do, and have been doing so for millions of years.
+You can be sure, that other people experience these emotional events in a very similar way that you do, and have been doing so for millions of years.
 At the same time you need to completely ignore what or who allegedly caused the emotional experience in the first place.
 That is not important to your emotional fitness.

-In the next seven presentations in this series I provide practical suggestions on the exercising, processing and channelling of emotions using the technology described in earlier presentations in this series such as relaxation, body grip and facial motility exercises.
+In the next four presentations in this series I provide suggestions on the processing and channelling of emotions using the technology described in earlier presentations in this series such as relaxation, body grip and facial motility exercises.

 As a young person I felt distanced from my emotions.
 I could not experience any emotion coherently.
 Often when incited to anger, I would just feel paralysed; the same too when I felt love.
 The result was that I was unable to effectively communicate these in the interpersonal world and became withdrawn.
 It's only when you don't have something like coherent emotion that you realise that i) it exists, and ii) it is a prerequisite for enjoyment and success in life.
 Now that I can experience coherent emotion, I no longer take it for granted.